jlr786/jlr786/README.md

 ### About Me 👋
 My name is Jacob and I am PKI Security Engineer at Sherwin-Williams.
-I work with tools such as HashiCorp Vault and Terraform, Keyfactor Command and Signum, or DigiCert CertCentral.
+I work with tools such as HashiCorp Vault and Terraform, Keyfactor Command and Signum, or DigiCert.

 ---
 ### Certifications